wircho/Swux/README.md

 store.dispatch(SomeAction(), dispatchMode: .async)
 ```

-By default all actions are dispatched synchronously.
+By default all actions are performed synchronously.